RedhawkSDR/redhawksdr.github.io/content/manual/logging/configuring-logging-capabilities.md

 A log configuration file can be:

-- Passed as a command-line argument when the Domain Manager is started.
+- Passed as a command-line argument when the Domain Manager is started
 ```bash
 nodeBooter -D -logcfgfile logconfiguration.cfg
 ```